 The auto insurance sector has been among the easiest for fintech to penetrate, with insurtech startups bringing innovation to policy design, user experience, and data analysis.

-20. Insurance fintech companies raised more than $1.8 billion worth of investments in the first half of 2019 only.
+20. Insurance fintech companies raised more than $2.2 billion worth of investments in the first half of 2019 only.